Nestor Dimitrijević: Biography

-Nestor had brothers Kuzmanand Kiril (also a merchant), and the Dimitrijević family comes from the border town of Jakov in Srem.
+Nestor had brothers Kuzman and Kiril (also a merchant), and the Dimitrijević family comes from the border town of Jakov in Srem.
 Dimitrijević predicted in his will that the children and descendants of his brothers or relatives from Jakov, if they go to school and apply for his scholarship, will have priority in choosing.
 That is how it was, so five scholarship holders from the Dimitrijević family were educated.

 In the period of Serb uprising of 1848–49, Dimitrijević joined the Serb National Board, founded in Veliki Bečkerek.
 He was a member of the Municipal Board and a city senator for many years.

 Foundation

 He left a will (with the Founding Letter) 10/22.
 January 1856 in which he predicted how the money he left to Matica Srpska would be spent.
 The executors of the will were supposed to sell off all his property, plots and securities and invest in his fund.
 If there were changes in the society, which would change the purpose of the fund, Nestor predicted that it would come under the management of the Serbian church, in the person of the metropolitan.
 The Serbian archbishop of Karlovac gave scholarships at the suggestion of Matica Srpska, which regularly announced competitions.
 The following condition was valid for the selection of future cadets who will be awarded scholarships: A participant in my seduction can be any father or mother born in Serbia, of the Orthodox Eastern religion, if not only of good moral behavior, but also of great success in science.
 His last will was witnessed by the citizens of Veliki Beckerek: Nikola Atanasijević, Georgije Mihailović and Petar Aronović.
-His entire estate is worth more than £ 52,000 was opted for Serbian youth.
+His entire estate is worth more than £52,000 was opted for Serbian youth.
 The curator of the "universal heir", which will be his Endowment (which Sandić called Nestorianum from miles away), was, at his last will, Vladimir Mihailović from Beckerek.